square/FetchRequests/README.md

 The unit tests have in-memory objects, with NotificationCenter eventing.

 Today, it is heavily dependent on the Obj-C runtime, as well as Key-Value Observation.
-With Swift 5.1 it should be possible to further remove those restrictions.
+It should be possible to further remove those restrictions, and some effort has been made to remove them.

-It currently relies upon a bundled `JSON` raw data representation.
-Everything is in place to remove this restriction, but [there is a bug in the swift compiler](https://bugs.swift.org/browse/SR-11891).

 ## Requirements

-- iOS 10+ / macOS 10.12+ / tvOS 10+ / watchOS 3+
+- iOS 12+ / macOS 10.14+ / tvOS 12+ / watchOS 5+
-- Xcode 10.2+
+- Xcode 12+
 - Swift 5+

 ## Communication